Created by Dick Francis

 — Odds Against (1995)

-His heroes are some of the toughest — and yet most human — guys to ever stick their noses where they don’t belong.
-And his heroes aren’t comic book tough guys who get shot or have the shit beaten out of them, then drink a bottle of rye and get up and walk away — when someone gets hurt or damaged somehow in a Dick Francis novel, they hurt.
+His heroes are some of the toughest–and yet most human–guys to ever stick their noses where they don’t belong.
+And his heroes aren’t comic book tough guys who get shot or have the shit beaten out of them, then drink a bottle of rye and get up and walk away.
+No, when someone gets hurt in a Dick Francis novel, they get hurt.
 For a long time.
 Maybe forever.

-One of the few characters champion jockey-turned-racetrack mystery writer Dick Francis has ever written more than one novel about is champion jockey-turned-racetrack private eye SID HALLEY, who made his debut in the Edgar-nominated Odds Against (1965).
+One of the few characters champion jockey-turned-racetrack mystery writer Dick Francis has ever written about more than once is champion jockey-turned-racetrack private eye SID HALLEY, who made his debut in the Edgar-nominated Odds Against (1965).

 When his left hand is mangled beyond repair in a racing accident (horses are heavy), Halley is devastated.
 It’s a fall from grace, professionally and more importantly, personally.
 Unable to face a future without racing, he takes up self-pity.
 Full-time.

 Francis captures perfectly the fears, insecurities and the vulnerability of a one-handed man in a two-handed world.
-It’s a toss-up as to who’s the better one-armed dick — Halley or Michael Collins’ Dan Fortune.
-In a society that worships the beautiful, the deformed and damaged are the true outsiders, easy targets for bullying from everyone from barroom louts to American presidents, watching from outside the circle of light, nursing their pain and resentment, hiding their hurt like so much shame, watching.
+It’s a toss-up as to who’s the better one-armed dick–Halley or Michael Collins’ Dan Fortune.
+In a society that worships the beautiful, the deformed and damaged are the true outsiders, easy targets for bullying from everyone from schoolyard yahoos and barroom louts to American presidents, watching from outside the circle of light, nursing their pain and resentment, hiding their hurt like so much shame, watching.
 There’s a powerful, gut-wrenching scene in Odds Against, a scene where Halley, in the course of his investigation, encounters a secretary who sits with her face to the wall.
 Turns out she’s been disfigured, the result of an accident, and the shock of recognition of a mutual shame and hurt, of two kindred, damaged souls sharing a moment, is shattering, and still haunts me, decades later.
 The Edgar-winning ODDS AGAINST, featuring his ex-jockey PI Sid Halley, is where to start.
-People who dismiss Francis’ books as “cozies” are missing the point.
+People who dismiss Francis’ books as “cozies” are missing the point–or have never read them.
 They’re about as cozy as a kick in the nuts.